cjporteo/share-allocator/README.md

  - you have $10000 of capital to inject into your portfolio
  - you want to invest into AAPL, AMZN, MSFT and JPM with weights 10, 15, 8, 5, respectively
+ - you want to invest as much of that $10000 as possible

 How many shares of each stock do you need to purchase?